 Applies to: Live and VOD streaming

-Normally, when you enable HTTP-based playback (Adobe HDS, Apple HLS, Microsoft Smooth Streaming, or MPEG-DASH), Wowza Streaming Engine associates each HTTP connection with a unique internal session so that each one can be tracked and different options can be used for the session.
+Normally, when you enable HTTP-based playback (HLS or MPEG-DASH), Wowza Streaming Engine associates each HTTP connection with a unique internal session so that each one can be tracked and different options can be used for the session.
 After the initial stream request, subsequent requests have the unique session ID attached.

 Wowza HTTP Origin mode is a special, sessionless mode that uses HTTP caching proxies in front of Wowza Streaming Engine to cache the live or VOD content, thus reducing the load on Wowza Streaming Engine.
 As the name indicates, HTTP Origin Mode is only available for HTTP player connections.